 Meet Our People

-He has been a Director of the National Club since 1995 and a Director of the Australasian Pioneers' Club since 2001 and was appointed Secretary in June 2004 and Vice President in May 2005.
-Mr Steel is also the President of Better Hearing Australia (Sydney) Inc., having served as a volunteer for some time.
+He was a former Director of the National Club from 1995 to 2021 and a Director of the Australasian Pioneers' Club from 2001 to 2015 and was appointed Secretary in June 2004 and Vice President in May 2005.

-Before joining State Street Australia Limited in 1991, Mr Steel worked for more than 25 years in a number of Senior Management roles covering all facets of the Stockbroking/Securities industry.
+Before joining State Street Australia Limited in 1991, John worked for more than 25 years in a number of Senior Management roles covering all facets of the Stockbroking/Securities industry.”

 Patricia Wetton OAM